IdeasClinicUWaterloo/InnovationChallange_Guides/Computer_Vision/GUIDE.md

 <h2 id='1'>1: Introduction</h2>

 Welcome to the beginner's guide to Computer Vision and Mediapipe!
 This guide will teach you how to use the openCV and mediapipe libraries in Python.
-These libraries will allow you to analyze and display a person's poses captured from a photo, video, or even your webcam.
+These libraries will allow you to analyze and display a person's pose as captured from a photo, video, or even your webcam.

 <h2 id='2'>2: Installation</h2>